lavaeater/turbo-rocket-ultra/README.md

 So, I was thinking about maybe redoing the entire system of projection, all sprites, everything, to make the graphics look better.
 What was I, insane?
 No, I wasnt.
 I don't like the way the game looks because it isn't perfect.
 I would want to do it with an isometric projection, but as a compromise I've tried to make an oblique top-down projection.
 However, the one I am currently using is "wrong" as the y-axis being twice the length it should be.
 So I started a new branch with the ambition of using it to do everything on.

 So, maybe not?
-Maybe just think that all of my objects are in fact twice the depth as they are
+Maybe just think that all of my objects are in fact twice the depth as they are wide, instead?
+If they are, that makes the projection correct again, actually.

+So, go back to getting the towers done instead?
+And make the towers look good, no matter what.

 ## Friday the 3rd of December